versotile-org/verso/.github/CONTRIBUTING.md

 - It's OK to have multiple small commits as you work on the PR - we will let GitHub automatically squash it before merging.

-- If adding new feature:
+- If adding a new feature:

-  - Provide convincing reason to add this feature.
+  - Provide a convincing reason to add this feature.
 Ideally you should open a suggestion issue first and have it greenlighted before working on it.

 - If fixing a bug:
   - If you are resolving a special issue, add `(fix: #xxxx[,#xxx])` (#xxxx is the issue id) in your PR title for a better release log, e.g. `fix: update entities encoding/decoding (fix #3899)`.